jayvishvakarma/ApacheFlink_GenAI_Trading/README.md

 ## **5. Configuration**
 •	Update the .env file with your Alpaca API key and secret, Slack webhook URL, and any other necessary configurations.

 •	Ensure your Docker resources (CPU, Memory) are configured appropriately in Docker Desktop.

 ## **6. Dependencies**
-           Make sure to install the following Python dependencies for any additional scripting: pip install requests flask alpaca-trade-api slack_sdk
+Make sure to install the following Python dependencies for any additional scripting: pip install requests flask alpaca-trade-api slack_sdk alpaca-trade-api slack_sdk
-          requests
-         flask
-        alpaca-trade-api
-       slack_sdk

 ## **7. Getting Started**
 To get started with the project, follow these steps:
 1. Clone the Repository:
 https://github.com/jayvishvakarma/Building-a-Real-Time-Stock-Market-Data-Pipeline

-2. Build and Run Docker Containers: Use Docker Compose to build and start the services: docker-compose up --build
+3. Build and Run Docker Containers: Use Docker Compose to build and start the services: docker-compose up --build

 ## **8. Testing**